Kinegraph-X/ArteConcertTimeline/README.md

 # Arte Concert Timeline

-> Originally started as an internal prototype at Arte to centralize **data-driven visualization** of concerts.
+> Originally started as an internal prototype at Arte to centralize **data-driven visualization** of concerts,
+> born from the fact that technicians lacked such a user-friendly tool.
+> Even as a demo, some technicians used it in live monitoring.

 So it's a re-implementation of an old project, now built with **Vite + React + TypeScript**.
 It scrapes the [arte.tv](https://www.arte.tv) website to retrieve the list of upcoming livestreams, and lays them out on an interactive **timeline view**.